 If you haven’t used an account-based marketing strategy for your events, now is a great time to test drive an ABM strategy with events.
 In terms of your CRM data, you’ll need to prioritize a set of organizations or accounts.
 This allows your sales and marketing team to work in unison towards a common goal.

 When making this shift in your data capture, it’s important to review what event technology vendors offer in terms of capturing, syncing, or integrating valuable data and insights that will help you roll out a personalized event plan.

 For example, one method of building your ABM and personalization strategy is to capture broader firmographic data about a company as well as the variety of people that are relevant in that organization.
 Armed with your target list and their interests, you can build event experiences that cater to their preferences.

 An example of a company using a personalization strategy coupled with ABM tactics is TaskUs.
-They are a leader in the customer success technology and host a series of “ridiculous CX events” with the purpose of delivering extraordinary experiences to their target audience of customer success leaders and executives.
+They’re a leader in customer success technology and host a series of “ridiculous CX events” with the purpose of delivering extraordinary experiences to their target audience of customer success leaders and executives.

 “Having these really intimate conversations around CX and facilitating them in a way that no other company is doing is what’s really special at TaskUs.”

 It can be daunting when you’re first trying to evaluate the types of data you should be collecting for your event personalization strategy.
 One method is gathering different types of data before and after your event.

 Data captured before the event, which includes existing data, can help shape the direction of your event personalization strategy while data captured during and after the event will help iterate on future events.
 Another key reporting function is analyzing data across your event strategy over the course of a year or several years.

 Before planning your event you’ll want to start with a healthy dose of data-driven thinking.
 Although there are many sources of data in your event technology stack, a great place to begin that process is to gather data through your current event software.